douglaz/psl/Releasing-a-New-Stable-Version.md

 If you are updating the master branch, update the latest stable version number listed on the [[version page | Versions]].

-If the master branch is upstream of the new stable version.
-This makes it easy.
-Simply run the following commands:
+If the master branch is upstream of the new stable version, it is easy.
+Substituting the working branch name for WORKING_BRANCH, simply run the following commands:
-**TODO: TEST THIS**

 ```
 >> git checkout master
->> git pull x.y.z
+>> git pull origin WORKING_BRANCH
 >> git push
 ```

 This will advance the master branch.
 If, however, the master branch is not upstream, **TODO: WRITE THIS AND TEST IT**

-## Deleting a working branch
+## Deleting the working branch

-There might now be a working branch pointing to the same commit as the tag "x.y.z" (and possibly the master branch).
+There should now be a working branch pointing to the tag "x.y.z" (and possibly the master branch).
 If the working branch is not the develop branch, it should probably be deleted (which deletes the branch name, not the commit itself).
 Don't delete the develop branch!
-Substituting the branch name for BRANCH, run the following commands:
+Substituting the working branch name for WORKING_BRANCH, run the following commands:

 ```
->> git branch -d BRANCH
+>> git branch -d WORKING_BRANCH
->> git push origin :BRANCH
+>> git push origin :WORKING_BRANCH
 ```

 # Deploy New Stable Version